12 Things Your TSA Security Agent Isn’t Telling You

 Please find another way to smuggle your lizards, snakes, and other illegal pets across a border

 I once opened a suitcase to find a container of baby vipers hidden in a cosmetics bag.
-You can see the weird things we confiscate from luggage on the TSA Instagram account.

 We used to be able to see a lot on the body scanners